mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 >Practice 2. time module

-1. it gives each individual element ?
+1. it gives each individual element ? and has always sth to do with **EPOCH** ?
  - `gmtime()` gives tm_year, tm_mon, tm_mday, tm_hour, tm_min, tm_sec.
  - Plus,
    - **tm_wday:** 0 (Mon), 1 (Tue), ....